grscheller/scheller-linux-archive/info/Web/README.md

-I use a variety of different browsers and don't want to have to "sync" my book marks and passwords schemas between them on the various systems I use.
+I use a variety of different browsers and don't want to have to "sync" my book marks and passwords between them on the various systems I use.
 I push these files to my various Linux and Windows systems and then just set my home page in my browser to ~/info/Web/homepage.

 I don't want to share boookmarks or passwords in any